PALab/place/README.md

 The server will print the IP address you need to access the web interface.
 Simple type the address into your browser to begin using PLACE.

-**Note** - Currently the PLACE web interface is only known to work on [Google Chrome](https://www.google.com/chrome/).
-Future versions are intended to work on all modern web browsers.
+**Note** - Currently the PLACE web interface works best in modern browsers like Chrome, Firefox, and Edge.

-**Update (November 2018)** - Other browsers seem to work fine now, but let us know if you notice any issues.

-## Control PLACE via the command-line interface

-Running PLACE from the command-line is no longer supported, although it should still be possible.
-Please let us know if this feature is of interest to you.

 ## PLACE execution